skycluster-project/skycluster-docs/source/docs/user-guide/installation/providers-configs.rst

   export USER_DOMAIN_NAME="Default"
   export PROJECT_DOMAIN_NAME="Default"

-Execute the script shown below.
-For simplicity, you can alternatively run the following command:
+Then navigate to the ``providers`` folder and execute the script ``openstack-setup.sh``:

 .. code-block:: sh

-  cd skycluster-manager
+  cd skycluster-manager/config/providers
-  ./config/provider-configs/openstack-setup.sh
+  ./openstack-setup.sh

+**Alternatively**, you can run the following script:

 .. container:: toggle